 Fall sessions will be posted soon.

-The following list includes a new faculty checklist, the Opening Week schedule, important employment and academic information, and campus resources.
+The following list includes a new faculty checklist, important employment and academic information, and campus resources.

 Programming for New Faculty

 The fall semester is a time for you to focus on your courses, make connections with your colleagues, and settle in at UW-Eau Claire.
 We understand how overwhelming the first semester can be and recommend participating in professional development opportunities once you have completed one semester.

 Extended Teaching Academy meetings will be held each month to provide you with just-in-time information to keep your semester on track.

 If you have questions or would like feedback on your teaching, CETL staff are available for individual consultations and a midterm student evaluation.